 The whole arm assembly rests on a lubricated metal rod.
 Supposedly, this type of linear tracker manages to retain an amazing 0.1% tracking angle error.
 Well, that number sounds very good to me at least, but I’m not (yet) a vinyl expert and I honestly don’t know what tracking error percentages normal record spinners yield.

 btw Cartridge shown in these J3 pictures is the standard EPC-P33 with a cheap replica stylus.
-We swapped it out for a EPC-P540 with original 540 stylus and it made a very, very large difference to the sound: much more refined treble, more low level detail and more air with less ragged edges.
-The P33 had already been fitted with a brand new stylus but clearly that didn’t help cover up that the cartridge can be bettered.
+We swapped it out for an EPC-P540 with original 540 stylus and it made a very, very large difference to the sound: much more refined treble, more low-level detail and more air with less ragged edges.
+The P33 had already been fitted with a brand new stylus but clearly, that didn’t help cover up that the cartridge can be bettered.
 The EPC-P540 did have less forceful bass though.

 In the SL7, the arm assembly is built right into the cast aluminium lid, as opposed to being built into a separate folded metal part in the J3.
 Contrary to what is said on the Vintage Knob site (“The SL-7 is an SL-10 sans built-in MC preamplifier, with less aluminium and more plexiglass”), the SL7 has very little in common with the SL10 and SL15.
-The Vintage Knob are right in that the SL7 lacks a MC to MM preamp, but otherwise the info is wrong.
-SL10 and SL15 are actually practically the same machine, but the SL7 stands out.
+The Vintage Knob is right in that the SL7 lacks a MC to MM preamp, but otherwise, the info is wrong.
+SL10 and SL15 are actually practically the same machines, but the SL7 stands out.

 Tracking Force (Needle Pressure)